 - Potted shrimp cocktail.
 (I honestly felt this lacked flavour but the delicious shrimps were perfectly cooked.
 7/10.)

 - Zucchini Fritters, smoked tomato aioli.
 (Again, unusual but very good.
-My partner raved about the zucchini fritters especially.
+My friend raved about the zucchini fritters especially.
 8/10 for this.)

 - Roast butternut and feta salad, with toasted pumpkin seeds and dried cranberries.
 (A very simple, tasty salad.
 9/10.)